CAST: Alden Ehrenreich, Woody Harrelson, Emilia Clarke, Donald Glover, Phoebe Waller-Bridge, Joonas Suotamo, Paul Bettany

 Solo is about those hard times: his time as a Corellian street urchin, his time in the Imperial military, and his time with a crew of spacefaring thieves.
 And because Han Solo is an iconic character originally played by an iconic actor, the casting and acting of him as a 19-to-22-year-old was a catch-22.
 A Harrison Ford-as-Han Solo impersonation would’ve been as risibly “uncanny valley” as an Elvis impersonation, but the performance wouldn’t be accepted without the basic physiognomy and mannerisms and essence of Harrison Ford’s Han Solo.

 (In my humble opinion, the best solution to the young Han Solo predicament would’ve been not a young Harrison Ford but a young Dennis Quaid.
 The Dennis Quaid in Breaking Away (1979), Dreamscape (1984), Enemy Mine (1985), and Innerspace (1987) is like a less languid and balky Han Solo, and that’s exactly what this movie needed.)

-Hey, those movies obviously borrow from the “Star Wars” movies, so it’s only fair that they borrow back.
+Hey, those movies obviously borrow from the “Star Wars” movies, so it’s only fair that they borrow back!
 In fact, Solo is like a “Guardians of the Galaxy” movie sans the saccharine smarminess and silliness.
-To be sure, it’s a little slow-paced, a little uneven, and a little too restrained; but it has a good, solid emotional core and fulfills its obligations to the “Star Wars” mythology without treating it with sanctimonious reverence.
-It’s a good movie that could’ve been a very or even really good movie with a young Dennis Quaid as Han Solo, just a little more more humor, and quite a bit more edginess.
+To be sure, it’s visually murky, a little slow-paced, and too restrained; but it has a good, solid emotional core and fulfills its obligations to the “Star Wars” mythology without treating it with sanctimonious reverence.
+It’s a good movie that could’ve been a very or even really good movie with a young Dennis Quaid as Han Solo, a little more fun, and a lot more edginess.